• Ntc

 OFDMA

-OFDMA is not meant to improve faster data rate.
+OFDMA is not meant to improve the data rate.
 But it helps make stable connections for a network.
-As multiple devices connect to the same WiFi network at the same time, the contest to connect is reduced.
+As multiple devices connect to the same WiFi network at the same time, the contention to connect is reduced.
 This means the network becomes more stable.

 Target wake time (TWT)

 Conventionally, devices send data when they have something.
 This increases the wake-up frequency and increases power consumption.
-Thankfully, the WiFi 7 standard introduced Target Wake Time (TWT) which allows devices to communicate their data transmission needs more efficiently thus lowering power usage.
+Thankfully, the WiFi 7 standard introduced Target Wake Time (TWT), which allows devices to communicate their data transmission needs more efficiently, thus lowering power usage.
 This not only calms the electricity bills but also improves the overall battery life of devices.
-The feature is very useful for devices that are forever connected to a network and is always in need of sending data such as IoT, and smart home devices.
+The feature is very useful for devices that are always connected to a network and are always in need of sending data, such as IoT and smart home devices.
 Don’t miss: Internet of Things (IoT) Technologies, Use cases in Nepal

 Should you buy a WiFi 7 router?

-It’s no doubt that WiFi 7 is the inevitable future and spending money on a WiFi 7 router or a device will be a future-proof investment.
-And even if you don’t want it, the future next-generation devices will have you get it even without you consciously wanting, smartphones although that’s not happening for a few months at least.
+There’s no doubt that WiFi 7 is the inevitable future, and spending money on a WiFi 7 router or device will be a future-proof investment.
+And even if you don’t want it, the future next-generation devices will have you get it even without you consciously wanting it, smartphones, although that’s not happening for a few months at least.

-Additionally, iPhone 16, Samsung’s Galaxy S24 Ultra, Z Fold6, and Flip6 come with WiFi 7 support.
-In fact, most flagship phones these days including the likes of Xiaomi 14, and OnePlus 12 come with the next-generation WiFi connectivity options.
+Additionally, iPhone 17, Samsung’s Galaxy S26 Ultra, Z Fold7, and Flip7 come with WiFi 7 support.
+In fact, most flagship phones these days, including the likes of Xiaomi 17 Ultra, etc., come with the next-generation WiFi connectivity options.

 Asus-Vivobook-S15